Updated: Jul 20

 The main framework that this guide is based on is around -

-· helping participants to understand what to expect from plan management
+helping participants to understand what to expect from their plan managers

-· explaining the roles, responsibilities and activities of plan management providers
+explaining the roles, responsibilities, and activities of ndis plan management providers

 Important takeaways from this guide include -

-· Clarity on setup and ongoing costs for plan management.
-Guide stated that plan managers must conduct face to face, telephonic or online meeting for initial setup of plan management services.
+Clarity on setup and ongoing costs for plan management.
+The guide stated that plan managers must conduct face-to-face, telephonic or online meetings for the initial setup of plan management services.

-· Recording of such meeting must be the responsibility of the provider in order to show as an evidence while charging the setup costs to participant’s plan.
+Recording of such meetings must be the responsibility of the provider in order to show evidence while charging the setup costs to the participant’s plan.

-· Record keeping, documenting and ongoing notification to the participants of the budget usage and progress is also stressed.
+Record keeping, documenting, and ongoing notification to the participants of the budget usage and progress are also stressed.

-· Clarity around what happens when a participant changes plan management provider.
-Guide stated that end dates of Invoice processing must be clearly agreed between participant and the provider terminating services, thereby clarifying responsibility for new and old plan manager upon receival of invoices past agreed cut-off date.
+Clarity around what happens when a participant changes plan management provider.
+The guide stated that the end dates of Invoice processing must be clearly agreed upon between the participant and the provider terminating services, thereby clarifying responsibility for new and old plan managers upon receipt of invoices past the agreed cut-off date.

-· The guide clarified that exploring and connecting with providers, broader systems of supports, and community supports does not fall under plan managers bucket of things.
+The guide clarified that exploring and connecting with providers, broader systems of support, and community support do not fall under the plan manager's bucket of things.

 For more information or if required more clarity please ring us on 1300 323 399